thecodingmachine/graphqlite/docs/my_first_query.md

 If you have never worked with annotations before, here are a few things you should know:

 - PHP has no native support for annotations, so annotations are added via a third-party library called Doctrine Annotations.
-- Annotations must be declared in PHP Docblocks.
-A Docblock lives at the top of a class/method and must start with "/**"
+- Annotations must be declared in PHP DocBlocks.
+A DocBlock lives at the top of a class/method and must start with "/**"
 - Annotations are namespaced.
 You must not forget the "use" statement at the beginning of each file using an annotation.
   For instance:
   ```php